JhossePaul/pysetl/docs/source/configuration.rst

 :class:`pysetl.config.Config` comes with a handful of useful methods by default and a :class:`pysetl.config.ConfigBuilder`.
-You can pass any number of arguments regardless of the type but only those validated should by exposed in the :meth:`pysetl.config.Config.config`.
-If you are using pydantic to validate, this behaviour will depend on the model `configuration`_.
-In order to extend this class you have to implement three methods
+You can pass any number of arguments regardless of the type but only those validated should be exposed in the :meth:`pysetl.config.Config.config`.
+If you are using pydantic to validate, this behavior will depend on the model `configuration`_.
+To extend this class you have to implement three methods

 - :meth:`pysetl.config.Config.config`: the whole validated configuration.
 - :meth:`pysetl.config.Config.reader_config`: a subset of configurations to